They’re back!

 Originally called der Gartenzwerg — good-luck charms used by the miners of Nuremberg — garden gnomes are said to have been introduced to England in the 1860s by Sir Charles Isham, an eccentric aristocrat and spiritualist, who brought a cluster of the ceramic gnomes from Germany to his Northamptonshire estate.

-Yes, the Victorians really loved their garden gnomes.
-(But then, what ornaments did the Victorians not appreciate?)
+Yes, the Victorians really loved their garden gnomes… but then, what ornaments did the Victorians not appreciate?
+If a space wasn’t already decorated, they leapt to embellish and ornament it.

-The little creatures gradually fell out of favour over the following decades, for reasons unknown… But they experienced a revival in popularity in the 1930s and ’40s — perhaps, as the Great Depression gave way to the rumbles of war, there was a sentimental longing for the lucky Gartenzwerg of happier days?
+Back to garden statuary… The little pointy-hat creatures gradually fell out of favour over the following decades, for reasons unknown… But they experienced a revival in popularity in the 1930s and ’40s — perhaps, as the Great Depression gave way to the rumbles of war, there was a sentimental longing for the lucky Gartenzwerg of happier days?

 During the Second World War, however, garden gnomes dropped out of sight.
 At that time, many pleasure gardens were converted to Victory Gardens for vegetable production “for the war effort” — garden art would have been a low priority…